GLOBAL MARKETS-Shares, dollar retreat on central bank worries

 “There is a lot of consolidation going on headed into next week’s Fed meeting,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, D.C.
 “There is broad volatility and people are afraid the Fed will push off its bond-buying tapering until later in the year.”

-Equities traders said they saw little room for bigger near-term gains.
-Early gains in stocks on Wednesday were more a “recovery rally” rather than anything more fundamental, said Peter Rice, director of strategy at Logic Investments.
+Traders said they saw little room for bigger near-term gains.
+Early gains in equities on Wednesday were more a “recovery rally” rather than anything more fundamental, said Peter Rice, director of strategy at Logic Investments.
 “Realistically, we’re looking range-bound,” he said.

-A reduction in the Fed’s bond buying would erode one of the pillars of the U.S. stock market’s rally this year and spark more volatile prices and a decline in indexes from recent historic highs.

-The CBOE Volatility Index, referred to as Wall Street’s fear gauge, shot up 8.9 percent to 18.59.
-The index has jumped more than 20 percent so far this week.

 The euro zone’s blue-chip Euro STOXX 50 index fell 0.62 percent to 2,666.52.